kholia/DDX/Manual-for-DDX.md

 - TX-BPF (*HIGHLY RECOMMENDED* for good performance and compliance, *REQUIRED* if you have radio interference problems)

+  Tip: Buy one filter for your favorite band and then keep adding more later on

   Sources: eBay / AliExpress

   Cost: ~45 USD